-Related Expertise: Media & Entertainment
+Related Expertise: Media Industry Consulting and Strategy

 New technologies are bringing efficiency to the search for employment and transparency to the job market.
 It’s never been easier for people to learn about job opportunities and present themselves as candidates.
 In 2014, our research has demonstrated, nearly 20% of employed people around the world started a new job.
 As recruiting technologies continue to spread, that figure could increase.